Movie reviews by

 My god, how many of these are there?
-Even as Phase 3 reaches the ultimate culmination and climax of the Marvel Cinematic Universe as we barrels towards its Endgame, they’re still introducing characters?
+Even as Phase 3 reaches the ultimate culmination and climax of the Marvel Cinematic Universe as we barrel toward the Endgame, they’re still introducing characters?
 And it took 21 movies for their first solo heroine?
 And, despite the most pernicious online precedent to one film's release, Captain Marvel is actually decent?

-The sequences on Holla liken to old-fashioned sci-fi more than the majority of the Thor and Guardians films – the first act of Captain Marvel is like Star Trek fan’s wet dream.
-The visuals are as good as anything as modestly budgeted as Ant-Man.
+The sequences on Holla liken to old-fashioned sci-fi more than the majority of the Thor and Guardians films – the first act of Captain Marvel is like a Star Trek fan’s wet dream.
+The visuals are impressive for a movie as modestly budgeted as Ant-Man.
 Themes on memory and identity keep things intriguing and emotional.
-The comedy bits aren’t too distracting and the soundtrack choices and 90s references, while wearing thin after awhile, don't come down in bombardment.
+The comedy bits aren’t too distracting and the soundtrack choices/'90s references, while wearing thin after awhile, don't come down in bombardment.

-Given how long we've grown to know the Avengers, its hard to ignore the drawbacks to the film's placement in the greater whole of the saga.
-I love a movie largely free of future money-making ingredients but the introduction of her character into MCU is the most shoehorned aspect of a corporate universe which usually places its bets conservatively and congeals its characters smoothly.
+Given how long we've known the Avengers, its hard to ignore the drawbacks of the film's placement in the greater whole of the saga.
+I enjoy my superhero movies largely free of future money-making ingredients but the introduction of this character into MCU is the most shoehorned aspect of a corporate empire which usually places its bets conservatively and congeals its characters smoothly.
 With only eight weeks prior to Endgame, Captain Marvel is in line with production quality and yet little more than an appeteaser and an afterthought.

 To keep it brief...